betodealmeida/nefelibata/README.rst

 (Note that you always need to run the ``nb`` command from inside your weblog directory.)

-This will create a new directory called `hello_world`, with the following structure:
+This will create a new directory called ``hello_world/``, with the following structure:

 .. code-block:: bash